Akihabara is the otaku capital of Japan and is a great place to spend a few hours — whether you’re into anime or not.

-Between the crazily, colorful multi-storey shops, the maids on the side of the street, and the hole-in-wall cafes and restaurants, it’s an experience that you won’t forget…ever.
-Here are 9 suggestions for fun things to do in Akihabara that won’t cost a single yen.
+Between the crazily colorful, multi-story buildings, the “maids” plying the streets, and the hole-in-wall cafes and restaurants, it’s an experience that you won’t forget…ever.
+Here are 10 suggestions for fun things to do in Akihabara that won’t cost an arm and a leg.

-4. Pop into the anime shops
+3. Pop into the anime shops

 Wherever you go, to be safe, we recommend leaving your wallet with a trusted friend.
 All of these places can make you realize that you have always needed that expensive Evangelion tablecloth/figurine/entire collection of you-name-it.